-- Arrive on time for sessions - When you arrive, get a copy of the session plan from the spare desk or coffee bar in the projects office and read it (escorts/drivers take the session plan with you on the pick-up run).
-If there is anything in the plan that is not clear, ask the Session Leader about it. - Escorts: please feedback to the Session Leader all relevant information re bus runs: eg. changes in phone numbers, problems with parents/carers not following procedures. - If you are working with a service user that you have not worked with before, read their Child Information Form/Adult User Plan, and any individual risk assessment (these will be in the session folder). - If you are working with a service user who needs 1:1 support, and you need to leave the floor during the session for any reason, even for a short amount of time, make sure that you handover responsibility for looking after the service user to another staff member.
+- Arrive on time for sessions - When you arrive, get a copy or read the session plan).
+For children's sessions this is by the window in the training room and for adults sessions on the door leading to the toilet corridor.
+If there is anything in the plan that is not clear, ask the Session Leader. - Escorts: please feedback to the Session Leader all relevant information re bus runs: eg. changes in phone numbers, problems with parents/carers not following procedures.

+- If you are working with a member that you have not worked with before, read their Child Information Form/Adult User Plan any individual risk assessment (these will be in the session folder). - If you are working with a service user who needs 1:1 support, and you need to leave the floor during the session for any reason, even for a short time, make sure that you hand over responsibility for looking after the service user to another staff member, and you inform the session leader.